You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Scores determines whether students will be allowed multiple attempts and whether they will be able to see their scores and the correct answers after completing the quiz.
 If you choose to allow multiple attempts, you can retain the highest score, lowest score, most recent score, first score, or the average score of all the attempts.

-Best practice: we recommend allowing at least 2 attempts, and retaining the highest score earned.
+Note: We recommend allowing at least 2 attempts, and retaining the highest score earned.

 • Experience allows you to edit other settings, such as allowing users to change their answers or skip individual questions.

-12. When you are satisfied with the quiz questions and settings, you can go to the upper right of the screen and click Done.
+13. When you are satisfied with the quiz questions and settings, you can go to the upper right of the screen and click Done.

 Your video quiz has been saved!
 Click the Go to Media Page to return to My Media, or click Edit Quiz to make additional changes.
 From here, we'll need to link your quiz with a Canvas assignment in order for student grades to be pushed into the Gradebook.